 - Grill the steak for about 3-4 minutes per side for medium-rare, or adjust the time based on your preferred doneness.
 While grilling, brush some chimichurri on the meat to enhance the flavor.
 Once cooked, transfer the steak to a cutting board and allow it to rest for 5 minutes.

-- Slice the steak against the grain into thin strips for maximum tenderness.
-Drizzle generously with chimichurri and serve the remaining sauce on the side.
+- Slice the steak against the grain into thin strips for tenderness.
+Drizzle chimichurri over the steak, and serve the rest of the sauce on the side.
+Every bite will be packed with smoky, herby goodness.

 Notes